Corindi Beach, New South Wales

-Corindi Beach, pronounced Cor-in-"dye" although Cor-in-"dee" is widely used recently, historically also known as Pipeclay Beach until a name change in 1954, Corinda until a forced change to be provided postal service to avoid confusion or by Red Bank as Corindi River was formerly known, is a beach and small seaside farming town located on the Mid North Coast of New South Wales, Australia.
+Corindi Beach, pronounced Cor-in-"dye" although Cor-in-"dee" is sometimes used, historically also known as Pipeclay Beach until a name change in 1954, Corinda until a forced change to be provided postal service to avoid confusion or by Red Bank as Corindi River was formerly known, is a beach and small seaside farming town located on the Mid North Coast of New South Wales, Australia.
 The village is situated 33 km north of Coffs Harbour and 50 km south of Grafton.
 The original village of Corindi is slightly north along the Pacific Highway at Post Office Lane and Casson Close.
 Corindi means "grey" in local indigenous language referring to the pipeclay on the beach.

 Corindi is surrounded by the Tasman Sea to the east and the Pacific Highway to the west.
 The 30° south latitude line runs just north of Corindi Beach.